 In Georgia, you can obtain an ESA letter (for housing, travel, or a combination of both) through a licensed mental health professional in the state.
 This process can be done online, and we're here to offer our support for your emotional animal needs.
 We understand if you need a letter quickly, and you can request to get your ESA letter within 24 hours of your visit (varies by state).

 This assessment only takes a few minutes to complete and helps us determine an individual's disability and emotional support animal owners' needs.
-You can also specify what letter you need, such as for housing, travel, or a combination.
+You can also specify if you need an express delivery, receiving your ESA letter in 24-48 hours.

 We'll send over some privacy and consent forms to authorize our clinicians to work with you, and then we will match you with a licensed mental health professional.
 Next, we will send a link to book your live consultation.
 You will complete a mental health evaluation during the visit to determine if you qualify for an ESA.

-Once our LMHP determines that an emotional support animal is essential to your care and wellbeing, they'll write a legally recognized emotional support animal letter for you.
-Emotional support animal owners can receive their letters within 24 hours, excluding California residents.
+Once our LMHP determines that an emotional support animal is essential to your care and well-being, they'll write a legally recognized emotional support animal letter for you.

 Your satisfaction is important to us.
 In the unlikely event that your ESA letter does not work for you, we will provide a 100% refund.